Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \section{Techniques}

-In this section, we present the evolution of issue resolution techniques before and after the paradigm shift along two dimensions, scaffold/method design and learning strategy, as shown in Figure~\ref{fig:techniques_overview}.
+\revReplace{R3.12}{To answer \textbf{RQ2}, we} present the evolution of issue resolution techniques before and after the paradigm shift along two dimensions, i.e., scaffold/method design and learning strategy, as shown in Figure~\ref{fig:techniques_overview}. \revReplace{R2.7/R2.11}{The two dimensions are distinguished by whether a technique designs the scaffold around a backbone LLM or trains the underlying model itself.}